What is the best Cornish scones recipe?

 Stay must be within 10 weeks of booking.

 Whether it's a special occasion or some well-earned us-time, sometimes one night is all it takes to feel good again.
-Our Summer Chillout deal offers the very best rate available on selected dates this month.
+Our Date Night deal combines fantastic value for money with an evening of laid-back luxury.

 Your stay includes: